-This blog is an overview of the GDPR regulation (now called Data Protection Act 2018), signposting to useful resources.
+This post is an overview of the GDPR regulation (now called Data Protection Act 2018), signposting to useful resources.

 We also have a series of blog posts sharing our own GDPR preparation experience which you may be interested in.

 The Data Protection Act 2018 strengthens the rights of individuals to access and amend their personal data; places greater emphasis on an organisation’s accountability; and introduces more serious consequences for non-compliance, including fines.

 It is a 'values based' regulation which means there is no 'one size fits all' answer as to how to implement it for your organisation.